-The Honor Board is composed of persons selected by the Dean who may from time to time be asked to serve on an Honor Board Panel.
-The Honor Board shall consist of graduate students and faculty from the Schools.
-The Dean shall have the right to nominate, suspend, or remove any member of the Honor Board from their School.
+The Honor Board is composed of persons selected by the procedure below who may from time to time be asked to serve on an Honor Board Panel.
+The Honor Board shall consist of approximately forty (40) graduate students and twenty-five (25) faculty from the Schools.
+It shall be a goal to select representation proportional to enrollment from the Schools (as defined below) whenever possible.
+The Dean shall have the right to nominate, suspend, or remove any member of the Honor Board from his or her School.

-2. Selecting New Members and Officers of the Honor Board

-a.
-Selection of Graduate Students
+- 2. Selecting New Members and Officers of the Honor Board - a.
+Selection of Graduate Students - i.
 New graduate student members of the Honor Board shall be appointed by the Dean in consultation with the relevant graduate student governing body in each School.
-The Sr. Vice President for Academic Affairs or their designee will determine the number of graduate students members needed from each School at the beginning of each fall term.

-i.
-No student who has been found responsible for a violation of the Code may serve in the Honor Board.
+The Sr. Vice President for Academic Affairs or his/her designee will determine the number of graduate students members needed from each School at the beginning of each fall term on a proportional enrollment basis of the participating schools for that academic year. - ii.
+No student who has been convicted of a violation of the Code may serve in the Honor Board. - b.
+Selection of Student Officers c.

-b.
 Selection of Faculty Members